fkuhl/RefFileDocTry/README.md

 }
 ```

-Each of your document’s mutators should `undoManager?.registerUndo()`to signal that the document’s state has changed in a way that requires it to be saved.
+Each of your document’s mutators should call `undoManager?.registerUndo()`to signal that the document’s state has changed in a way that requires it to be saved.
 Defining mutators in pairs of inverses makes it easy to register undo / redo pairs.
 See, for example, `append()`and `removeLast()` on `RefFileTryDocument`.
 On macOS (not Mac Catalyst) your app will have undo and redo menu items added automatically.

 ## Access to document and undoManager
 Your Views will need access to your document and its undoManager.
 Define your top-level Scene according to the template, and your top-level `ContentView` will have access to the document as an `@ObservedObject`.
 The document is available to Views in ContentView’s View hierarchy as an `@EnvironmentObject`.
-Note that the hierarchy is interrupted by a NavigationView, requiring you to pass it along:
+Note that the hierarchy is interrupted by a NavigationView, requiring you to pass it along explicitly:
 ```
 struct MainView: View {
     @EnvironmentObject *var* document: MyDocument